Prefer a digital version instead? We've got you covered. Find the Olivia on the Record eBook here.

 A Radical Experiment in Women's Music

-Foreword INDIES 2020 Finalist in LGBTQ+ Nonfiction
+Foreword INDIES 2020 Silver Award Winner in LGBTQ+ Nonfiction

-Independent Press Awards 2021 winner in LGBTQ nonfiction
+Independent Press Awards 2021 Winner in LGBTQ nonfiction

-Golden Crown Literary Awards 2021 Nonfiction Finalist
+Golden Crown Literary Awards 2021 Nonfiction Winner

 The burgeoning lesbian and feminist movements of the '70s and '80s created an impetus to form more independent and equitable social and cultural institutions—bookstores, publishers, health clinics, and more—to support the unprecedented surge in women's arts of all kinds.
 Olivia Records was at the forefront of these models, not only recording and distributing women's music but also creating important new social spaces for previously isolated women and lesbians through concerts and festivals.